 (G) Requires the signature of, or concurrence on behalf of, another agency of the Government.

 (ii) The office requesting approval shall submit the number of executed agreements with original signatures to the Chief, Regulatory Law and Intellectual Property Law Division, Office of the Judge Advocate General (OTJAG).
-(See 5127.201-2 for address.)
+(See AFARS 5127.201-2 for address.)
 The submission package shall include the agreement and a memorandum of facts signed by an authorized official of the office requesting approval.

 (iii) Upon approval of the agreement by the Judge Advocate General forward one executed and approved copy of the agreement directly to the United States Patent and Trademark Office for recording.
 Send the remaining executed and approved copies to the office that requested approval, for distribution.